Our Story

 Our story began in 2015, when Executive Director and founder Anne Hiatt took her daughter, Emma, to the playground for their daily mother /daughter time.
 Anne, a soprano and producer, considered how she could use opera to serve her community.
 “What would it be like to put on an opera on a playground?”

-In order to bring high quality music education to more urban, urban fringe, and rural Title I schools, we are streamlining our structure for school engagement and using a sliding-scale pricing system for private schools which will allow us to offer free access to all Title I schools.
+In order to bring high quality music education to more urban, urban fringe, and rural Title I schools, we are streamlining our structure for school engagement and using a sliding-scale pricing system.
 Other innovations and adaptations include prioritizing availability for both English, Spanish, and Russian speakers.
 We also seek to take ESOL and Neurodivergent learners into account.
-Playground Opera is designed to be accessible and relatable to the 21st-century learner.
-In upcoming productions, we will be utilizing game engine design and using virtual world-building tools to further immerse our students in the art form.
+Our STEAM programs are designed to be accessible and relatable to the 21st-century learner.

 Victoria Davis